In this article, I show you how to migrate the VMWare image of Teradata Express Edition on a Level 1 hypervisor.

 In Proxmox, we create a new virtual machine, “109” with enough memory (8GB is enough for Teradata, if you want to use Viewpoint, it should be 16GB).

 When creating the virtual machine, make sure that the option “Do not use any media” is selected under the “OS” tab, and of course, as the operating system, you need to choose Linux.
-The disk size must be selected so that at least your VMWare disks have room.
+The disk size must be selected so that your VMWare disks have room.
 I have set 200GB.
 Depending on what you want to do with your Teradata, you can choose the space, larger or smaller.
 Memory size I would choose at least 8GB.
-In my installation, I choose 2 sockets and 4 cores for the CPU.
+I choose 2 sockets and 4 cores for the CPU in my installation.

 Next, you need to log in to ProxMox using SSH.
 On Mac, you can do this with Terminal; on Windows, you can use putty.